How to deal with the health and safety rights of new and expectant mothers

 - Alter the employee's working conditions or hours of work if any other action would not avoid a risk that has been identified.

-- Offer the employee any suitable alternative work, if it is not reasonable to change her working conditions or hours, or this would not avoid the risk.
+- Offer the employee any suitable alternative work, if it is not reasonable to change their working conditions or hours, or this would not avoid the risk.

 - Suspend the employee on full pay if there is no suitable alternative work available.

-- Where a new or expectant mother works nights and provides a medical certificate from her GP or midwife that says that she should not work at night, offer her suitable alternative day work, or suspend her from work on full pay.
+- Where a new or expectant mother works nights and provides a medical certificate from their GP or midwife that says that they should not work at night, offer them suitable alternative day work, or suspend them from work on full pay.

 - Take into consideration that there are particular risks where women are breastfeeding.